Mehrgarh

 Mehrgarh is a Neolithic archaeological site situated on the Kacchi Plain of Balochistan in Pakistan.
 It is located near the Bolan Pass, to the west of the Indus River and between the modern-day Pakistani cities of Quetta, Kalat and Sibi.
 The site was discovered in 1974 by the French Archaeological Mission in the Indus Basin led by the French archaeologists Jean-François Jarrige and Catherine Jarrige.
 Mehrgarh was excavated continuously between 1974 and 1986, and again from 1997 to 2000.
-Archaeological material has been found in six mounds, and about 32,000 artifacts have been collected from the site.
+Archaeological material has been found in six mounds, and about 32,000 artefacts have been collected from the site.
 The earliest settlement at Mehrgarh, located in the northeast corner of the 495 acre site, was a small farming village dated from 7000 BCE or 5250 BCE (see below).

 History

-Mehrgarh is one of the earliest known sites in the Indian subcontinent showing evidence of farming and herding.
-(Note: Excavations at Bhirrana, Haryana, in India between 2006 and 2009, by archaeologist K. N. Dikshit, provided six artifacts, including "relatively advanced pottery," so-called Hakra ware, which were dated at a time bracket between 7380 and 6201 BCE.
+Mehrgarh is one of the earliest known sites in the South Asia showing evidence of farming and herding.
+(Note: Excavations at Bhirrana, Haryana, in India between 2006 and 2009, by archaeologist K. N. Dikshit, provided six artefacts, including "relatively advanced pottery," so-called Hakra ware, which were dated at a time bracket between 7380 and 6201 BCE.
 These dates compete with Mehrgarh for being the oldest site for cultural remains in the area.

 Yet, Dikshit and Mani clarify that this time-bracket concerns only charcoal samples, which were radio-carbon dated at respectively 7570–7180 BCE (sample 2481) and 6689–6201 BCE (sample 2333).
 Dikshit further writes that the earliest phase concerns 14 shallow dwelling-pits which "could accommodate about 3–4 people."
 According to Dikshit, in the lowest level of these pits wheel-made Hakra Ware was found which was "not well finished," together with other wares.)
 It was influenced by the Neolithic culture of the Near East, with similarities between "domesticated wheat varieties, early phases of farming, pottery, other archaeological artefacts, some domesticated plants and herd animals."
 According to Asko Parpola, the culture migrated into the Indus Valley and became the Indus Valley Civilisation of the Bronze Age.